afmagee/afmagee.github.io/_pages/research.md

 In macroevolutionary contexts, this means estimating rates of speciation, extinction, and fossilization, while in infectious disease phylodynamic contexts we use some algebra on these parameters to estimate the effective reproductive number.
 I have worked to develop a time-varying birth-death prior, the [Horseshoe Markov random field](https://doi.org/10.1371/journal.pcbi.1007999) (HSMRF) birth-death model, that is applicable to both macroevolutionary and phylodynamic cases.
 By providing temporal smoothing, the HSMRF allows for fine-scaled estimation of birth and death rates through time.
+I gave a talk (available [here](https://www.youtube.com/watch?v=_b2evwyo9Q4)) with my colleague Bjørn Kopperud on how these HSMRF models interact with the problem of [birth-death model nonidentifiability](https://www.nature.com/articles/s41586-020-2176-1).
-With my colleague Sebastian Hoehna, I have also developed the [generalized episodic fossilized birth-death model](https://www.biorxiv.org/content/10.1101/2021.01.14.426715v1).
+With my colleague Sebastian Höhna, I have also developed the [generalized episodic fossilized birth-death model](https://www.biorxiv.org/content/10.1101/2021.01.14.426715v1).
 This is a time-varying birth-death model which integrates fossils and extant taxa and thus allows for better estimation of diversification rates through time and mass extinctions than trees of extant taxa alone.
 It is also capable of modeling simultaneous speciation across lineages, mass sampling events, and (for use in phylodynamic modeling) treatment.